bcgov/mongodb-container/README.md

 mongo --quiet --host 127.0.0.1 --port 27017 -u $MONGO_INITDB_ROOT_USERNAME -p $MONGO_INITDB_ROOT_PASSWORD --eval "db.adminCommand('ping')"
 ```

-- Look into if, as a best practice, nodes are removed from a replica set on shutdown.

 - Add mongo-shell to the image and use that to set up and configure the hosts: https://downloads.mongodb.com/compass/mongosh-1.0.0-linux-x64.tgz